-Special thanks are also due to Dr. Y. V. Joshi, Director, S. G. G. S. Institute of Engineering and Technology, Professor Dr. U. V. Kulkarni, HOD, CSE of S. G. G. S. Institute of Engineering and Technology, Nanded for encouraging us to write this book on Python.
-We are grateful to the Board of Directors of Matoshri Group of Institutes, Kamaji Pawar, V. V. Chari and Dean Dr. Sadhna Chidrawar who encouraged to write this book.
-We also acknowledge compliments offered by Mr. Asrar Khan, Mr. Girish Mulke, Mr. Katakdound, Mr. Amol Patil and Mr. Satish Pawar for authoring first book on Python Programming and that too through International Publisher McGraw Hill Education, Noida.
+Special thanks are also due to Dr. L. M. Waghmare, Director, S. G. G. S. Institute of Engineering and Technology, Professor Dr. U. V. Kulkarni, HOD, CSE and Professor P. S. Nalawade of S. G. G. S. Institute of Engineering and Technology Nanded for encouraging us to write this book on Python.

-We are grateful to Professor Dr. Mrs. S. A. Itkar, HOD, CSE and Professor Mrs. Deipali V. Gore of P. E. S's Modern College of Engineering, Pune, for supporting us while writing the book.
-We are also thankful to the staff members (Santosh Nagargoje, Nilesh Deshmukh, Kunal Khadke, Digvijay Patil and Sujeet Deshpande) of P. E. S's Modern College of Engineering for their valuable suggestions.
+We are grateful to Professor Dr. Mrs. S. A. Itkar, HOD, CSE and Professor Mrs. Deipali V. Gore of P. E. S. Modern College of Engineering Pune, for supporting us while writing the book.
+We are also thankful to the staff members (Santosh Nagargoje, Nilesh Deshmukh, Kunnal Khadake, Digvijay Patil and Sujeet Deshpande) of P. E. S. Modern College of Engineering for their valuable suggestions.